Sal's Site

 Future Women, released by Champaign music label Polyvinyl Record Co. in February, is more of the same but with further musical influences.
 Chicoine has heard from people who hear influences from The Faint, Mott the Hoople, and Steely Dan on The M’s latest effort, which was also produced by the band.

-Chicoine and his band mates like that their sound and influences are wide ranging and don’t care about what musical scene they fit into.
-The M’s may venture into less rock-oriented territory in the future, with arrangements that are more “opened up” and instrumentally diverse.
+Chicoine and his bandmates like that their sound and influences are wide ranging.
+They don’t care about what musical scene they fit into.
+The M’s may venture into less rock-oriented territory in the future, according to Chicoine, with arrangements that are more “opened up” and instrumentally diverse.

 “It’s the song that matters more than anything,” said Chicoine, who equally shares songwriting duties with Hicks, King, and Versaw.